aimable0/Eloqent_js/README.md

+## Intro

 Hello, everyone,
-this repo contains samples, exercises and projects completed in JavaScript from the book "Eloquent JavaScript" by Marijn Haverbeke.
+this repo contains samples notes, exercises and projects programs completed in JavaScript using the book "Eloquent JavaScript" by Marijn Haverbeke.

+## Arrangement

+The notes, exercises and projects are grouped by chapter
+Note: check README.md in each chapter to get a sense of what's inside.

 Thank you!